Sarah C. M. Paine

-Sarah C. Paine (in publications, S. C. M. Paine) is a professor of strategy and policy at the U.S. Naval War College located in Newport, Rhode Island.
-She has written and co-edited several books on naval policy and related affairs, and subjects of interest to the United States Navy or Defense.
-Other works she has authored concern the political and military history of East Asia, particularly China, during the modern era.
+Sarah Crosby Mallory Paine (born 1957) is an American historian who was the William S. Sims University Professor of History and Grand Strategy at the U.S. Naval War College in Newport, Rhode Island.
+She has written and co-edited several books on naval policy and related affairs, and subjects of interest to the United States Navy or Department of Defense.
+Other works she has authored concern the political and military history of East Asia, particularly China and Japan, during the modern era.